sharm588/SAV-Simulator/README.md

 4.)
 Accept any installations needed for project to run (such as Gradle if prompted)

 5.)
+Overwrite current IDE settings with provided settings to ensure project runs correctly

-Go to File -> Settings Repository and enter the settings repository URL (https://github.com/sharm588/SAEV-Simulator-Settings.git)
+    1. Go to File -> Settings Repository
+    2. Enter the settings repository URL (https://github.com/sharm588/SAEV-Simulator-Settings.git)

-    1. Click 'Overwrite Local'
+    3. Click 'Overwrite Local'
-    2. Enter access token when requested: b00412df1d4c49081939b50c6bd715951bffaf04
+    4. Enter access token when requested: b00412df1d4c49081939b50c6bd715951bffaf04

 6.)
 Set environment variable for resources folder to "RESOURCES_FOLDER" when using main file *Application*